esnanta/Alzheimer-Image-Classification-CNN/README.md

 This project classifies Alzheimer’s disease using CNN.
 Below is the structured workflow:

 ### 1️⃣ Importing Required Libraries
-Essential libraries such as TensorFlow, NumPy, and Matplotlib are imported.

 ### 2️⃣ Data Preparation
-The dataset is preprocessed and structured properly for model training.

 ### 3️⃣ Dataset Splitting
 The dataset is divided into: